-Sleep apnea is known to affect 1 to 3 percent of children, but because there may be many unreported cases, could actually affect more.
+Pediatric sleep apnea is known to affect 1 to 3 percent of children, but because there may be many unreported cases, it is likely to actually affect more.
 Sleep apnea can affect your children’s sleep and behavior, and if left untreated, can lead to more serious problems.
 Because sleep apnea can be difficult to diagnose, it is important to monitor your child for symptoms and schedule a doctor visit if you see any.

 What is Sleep Apnea?